YuHuaiCui/Social-Distribution/docs/Backend-API.md

 - `title`: Post title
 - `content`: Post content (or caption for images)
 - `content_type`: One of: text/plain, text/markdown, image/png, image/jpeg
-- `visibility`: One of: public, unlisted, friends
+- `visibility`: One of: PUBLIC, UNLISTED, FRIENDS

 **Note:** Images are stored as binary data (blobs) in the database.
-The API returns base64-encoded data URLs for images in the `image_data` field.
+The API returns base64-encoded data URLs for images in the `image` field.

 **Response (201 Created):**
-Returns the created entry object with the `image_data` field containing a data URL for image posts.
+Returns the created entry object with the `image` field containing a data URL for image posts.

 #### 3. Get Specific Entry
 **GET** `/api/entries/{id}/`